State and Tribal Wildlife Grants

 LDWF accepts proposals for State and Tribal Wildlife Grants every spring.
 This includes grant proposals developed by LDWF personnel, nongovernmental organizations, and universities.

-LDWF’s SWG Committee (13 wildlife and fishery biologists) reviews grant proposals.
+LDWF’s SWG Committee reviews grant proposals.

 Projects